ibm-cloud-docs/openshift/openshift_storage_ocs_manage.md

 | 6 | 150Gi | 2 | 600Gi | 1800Gi |
 | 6 | 150Gi | 3 | 900Gi | 2700Gi |
 | 6 | 150Gi | 4 | 1200Gi | 3600Gi |
 {: caption="Table 1.
-OpenShift Container Storage scaling." caption-side="top"}
+OpenShift Data Foundation scaling." caption-side="top"}
 {: summary="The rows are read from left to right.
 The first column is the number of worker nodes.
 The second column is the initial OSD size.
 The third column is the number of OSDs.
 The fourth column is the total storage capacity that is available to applications in the cluster.
 The fifth column is the total storage capacity of the provisioned disks."}

 [Access your {{site.data.keyword.openshiftshort}} cluster](/docs/openshift?topic=openshift-access_cluster).